fitbenchmarking/fitbenchmarking/docs/source/users/options/fitting_option.rst

 This sets the Jacobian used.
 Current Jacobian methods are:

-* ``anaylytic`` - This uses the analytic Jacobian extracted from the fitting problem.
+* ``analytic`` - This uses the analytic Jacobian extracted from the fitting problem.
 * ``SciPyFD`` - denotes the use of SciPy's finite difference Jacobian approximations

 **Note:** Currently analytic Jacobians are available are only available for